composewell/streamly/CONTRIBUTING.md

 ### Changelog

 Any new changes that affect the user of the library in some way must be documented under `Unreleased` section at the top of the `Changelog`.
-Please start the summary of the change with imperative mood just as in commit messages.
-The changes in the changelog must be organized in the following categories, in that order:
+The changes in the changelog must be organized in the following categories, in that
+order:

 * Breaking Changes
 * Enhancements